If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Summary of the Japanese introduction of Super Aleste (from the Japanese manual):

-In the Japanese text, the aircraft is not named Aleste but Aresuta.
-Aresuta could represent the English noun "(lightning) arrester".
+The Japanese transliteration of "Aleste" is アレスタ (aresuta), which could represent the English noun "(lightning) arrester".
 This name is possibly a reference to a gohei wand with its lightning-shaped shide paper, which is used in Shinto as a conductor for supernatural forces.

 Title Screen